grey-cat-1908/website/content/blog/1d-collisions/index.md

   - It was decided to create a loop in the `move` function (`p5.js`) that will perform a given number of operations ($10^6$).

-  - The user-specified initial velocity will also be br divided by $10^6$.
+  - The user-specified initial velocity will also be divided by $10^6$.

 ### 4.2 User Options